-|Minimum purchase per year||$25||$25 electronic, $50 paper|
+|Minimum purchase||$25||$25 electronic, $50 paper|

-|Maximum purchase per year||Up to $10,000 in electronic bonds||Up to $10,000 in electronic bonds, and using your tax refund up to $5,000 in paper bonds|
+|Maximum amount each calendar year||Up to $10,000 in electronic bonds||Up to $10,000 in electronic bonds, and using your tax refund up to $5,000 in paper bonds|

-|Issue method||Electronically via TreasuryDirect||Electronically via TreasuryDirect and paper bonds are issued by mail with your tax refund|
+|Issue method||Electronically via TreasuryDirect||Electronically via TreasuryDirect, and paper bonds are issued by mail with your tax refund|

 |Earliest bonds can be cashed||After 12 months||After 12 months|

-|Early redemption penalities||Before five years, interest is forfeited from the previous three months.||Before five years, interest is forfeited from the previous three months.|
+|Early redemption penalties||Before five years, interest is forfeited from the previous three months.||Before five years, interest is forfeited from the previous three months.|

 |Tax exemptions||Exempt from state and local taxes, federal income tax is deferred until bond matures or is cashed in.||Exempt from state and local taxes, federal income tax is deferred until bond matures or is cashed in.|

-When to cash in a savings bond?
+When to cash in a savings bond

 If you have an electronic version of either bond, you can check its current value on TreasuryDirect under the “current holdings” tab after making an account.
 If you have a paper bond, however, you can use TreasuryDirect’s paper bond savings calculator.

 Cashing in your savings bonds can lead to a nice little cash boost, but it’s typically best to wait for your bond to reach its maturity so that you can reap the full rewards.
-However, if you’ve fallen on hard times and are looking for alternative ways to boost your cash flow, cashing in a savings bond may be a good option if it helps you avoid incurring debt.
+But if you’ve fallen on hard times and are looking for alternative ways to boost your cash flow, cashing in a savings bond may be a good option if it helps you avoid incurring debt.